cdent/etcd-compute/BRIDGE.md

 guests.
 In my environment setting the entire vswitch to promiscuous and letting the vnics inherit from that was the most straightforward thing.
-Your environment will be different but "promiscuous" is the mode you are looking for.
+Your environment will be different but "promiscuous" is the mode you are looking for if you are nesting VMs in VMs on your own physical hardware.

 In the handbook (above) the physical interface has a static IP and IPV6 is supported.
 For the purpose of my testing, I only wanted to